leecallen35/Trade-copier-Oa2Dx/README.md

 * The time intervals in background_updates() are appropriate for day or swing trading, they may need to be adjusted for lower timeframes.

 ## To do:
+* The background thread should not be started in the while loop, it will have multiple instances
 * Having an occassional unexpected crash in this line, added more exception monitoring and logging
 ```
 for trand in r.response: